dmytrosen/DbApi/README.md

 -   **ApiTestDB**

-The databases can be restored from backups of the test databases created using SQL Server 2014:
+You can restore test databases from backups:

 -   **\$\\DbApi\\DB\\ApiEvaluateDB.bak**

 -   **\$\\DbApi\\DB\\ApiTestDB.bak**

+The backups were created in SQL Server 2014.

 ![DB backup](/Images/graph3.png)

-If the backups are not restored successfully for some reason, either create the databases manually or run script:
+If you don’t want or cannot restore backups for any reason, either create the databases manually, or run script:

 -   **\$\\DbApi\\DB\\CreateDBs.sql** (change “C:\\...\\” path to actual location of the test databases in the script)